 As of 18 May 2020, a COVID-19 case definition is as follows:

 - A high temperature

 - A loss of, or change to, your sense of smell or taste

 The infectious period is defined as the two days before the onset of symptoms to 10 days after onset.
-If the case has no symptoms but a positive test, it is two days prior to test.
+If the case has no symptoms but a positive test, treat the two days prior to test as the infectious period.

 A possible case is defined as child or staff member with a new continuous cough and/or high temperature and/or loss of, or change in, normal sense of taste or smell (anosmia) prior to PCR testing.

 A confirmed case is defined as PCR or LFD positive case with or without symptoms.

 You should seek a follow up PCR test following an LFD positive test at home or at an assisted site.
 Staff and pupils with a positive LFD test result should self-isolate in line with government guidance.
 If the PCR is negative, and the case remains symptom free, the case can stop isolating.